Wire recording: Fictional uses

 The fictional Allied officers of Hogan's Heroes used a wire recorder to record a meeting in Kommandant Klink's office on a device that was disguised as a sewing box made of wooden thread spools.
 In 1965, "The Case of the Tell-Tale Tap" episode of Perry Mason, the judge upheld Mason's objection to the introduction of a wire recording when his client was tried for murder.
 A wire recording was the subject of a 1966 Mission: Impossible episode titled "A Spool There Was".
 The Department S episode "A Cellar Full of Silence" revolves around a blackmail recording on a wire disguised as part of another object.
 A wire recorder is also used as a plot device in Arthur Miller's 1949 play, Death of a Salesman.

-Similarly, in the 1990 film Dick Tracy, set in the 1930s, Warren Beatty, in the title role, is shown manipulating a wire on which the voice of Mumbles (played by Dustin Hoffman) is recorded, in order to decipher the otherwise unintelligible speech of the fictitious criminal.

 In the 1990 film The Two Jakes, set in 1948, the plot centers around a wire recording made in a divorce-case-turned-homicide.

-In the TV series Bones, Series 10, Episode 2, "The Lance to the Heart", an old wire recording of JFK is found in the house of a former agent of J. Edgar Hoover.

-More recently in a UK Sky History TV series U-boat Wargamers, in the last episode Captain Gilbert Roberts CBE debriefs the German U-boat Admiral Eberhard Godt using a Wirex Electronics Ltd of Edgware, London model B1 wire recorder to record the debrief (the machine is shown running).
-He secretly uses a second machine, hidden in an attaché case, to record the more casual conversation after the main unit is switched off.
-The main machine depicted was actually not manufactured until 1951.